Make a Third-Party Claim to Controlled Goods CPR 85.4

 template

-If your third party claim is refused, make an application to court.
+If your third-party claim is denied, proceed to submit an application to the court.

 Procedure: